MoritzWeckbecker/CENACT/README.md

 - [Zewen Yang](https://github.com/alwinyang91)
 - [Georges Hattab](https://github.com/ghattab)

-Created by the [Visualisation group](https://visualization.group/), which is part of the Centre for Artifical Intelligence in Public Health Research (ZKI-PH) of the Robert Koch-Institute
+Created by the [Visualisation group](https://visualization.group/), which is part of the Centre for Artifical Intelligence in Public Health Research (ZKI-PH) of the Robert Koch-Institute.

 ## Manuscript
 This package is created for a paper currently in peer review.